emilywoods/emilywoods.github.io/_posts/2017-07-24-making-a-lisp-in-ruby.md

 ---

 #### Zoom out: What is a compiler?
 In a nutshell, a compiler is a program that converts code written in one programming language to another.
-Usually, this involves converting a higher level language (e.g. Java) to a lower level language (e.g. Java bytecode).
+Usually, this involves converting a higher level language (e.g. Java) to a lower level form (e.g. Java bytecode).
 However compilers can also convert one high level language to another high level language (such as this one).

 ---